Our Classes

 60-Minute In-Depth Class

-Combo classes are 60 minute classes, that are more in depth, and the dancer can choose what he/she would like to do.
+Combo classes are 60 minute classes, that are more in depth, and the dancer can choose what they would like to do.
 Combo classes are either Tap/Ballet or Tap/Jazz.
 Basic skills continue to progress to becoming more advanced, choreography retention becomes part of the curriculum, as well as an introduction to floor patterns and team work.

 Ballet